 It trades as Tipping Point Film Fund (TPFF) which works with/supports film-makers to maximise impact through campaigns that run alongside their feature-length documentary films.
 As it has evolved, TPNS has also developed its own stand-alone campaigns: The Five Percent Campaign – focused on cutting global military spending; Make Apartheid History (Palestine) and From Pink to Prevention (environmental and occupational links to breast cancer).

-Tipping Point North South received vital support over three years from The co-operative, through its sponsorship of Tipping Point Film Fund.
+Tipping Point North South received vital founding support over the course of four years from The co-operative, through its sponsorship of Tipping Point Film Fund.

-For more information about feature-length documentaries supported by us, please visit Tipping Point Film Fund’s website.
+For more information about feature-length documentaries supported by us, please visit Tipping Point Film Fund webpage.

 In addition to the development and/or support of outreach campaigns to run alongside cinema documentaries through TPFF, Tipping Point North South also initiates stand-alone issue-based campaigns.

 In October 2017 we held our first Attlee Nation event – Attlee Remembered marked the 50th anniversary of the death of Clement Attlee.